eloimoliner/bwe_historical_recordings/README.md

 ## Inference

 This repository includes a denoiser and a bandwidth extension models separatedly.

-### Denoiser
+### Apply Denoiser + BWE pipeline

     bash inference_pipeline.sh "file name"

-### Denoiser + BWE pipeline
+### Apply only BWE or only Denoiser

-    bash inference_pipeline.sh "file name"
+    You will need to modify inference_pipeline.sh.
+TODO

-A ".wav" file with the denoised version, as well as the residual noise and the original signal in "mono", will be generated in the same directory as the input file.
+A ".wav" file with the enhanced version, as well as the residual noise and the original signal in "mono", will be generated in the same directory as the input file.

 ## Training
 TODO

 ## Remarks
 The models included in this repository work at the reduced sampling rate of 22050Hz.